 Understanding 2 Way Contracts

 Financial Terms: Players earn a pro-rated NBA salary for days spent with the NBA team and a G League salary for other days.
-This structure balances financial incentives for both levels.
+This method of payment is fair to both levels of play in terms of financial incentives.

-Roster Impact: Teams can have two 2-way players, increasing roster size without exceeding the standard limit.
-This expansion allows teams to test emerging talents without long-term commitment.
+Roster Impact: Teams can have two 2-way players, increasing roster size without having to go beyond the standard limit.
+This decision has not only a positive impact on the teams but also on players who get the chance to show their skills without staying long in the team.

 Key Features of 2 Way Contracts